beardicus/line-us/README.md

 ### `.send({cmd})`

-Send a command to the machine.
-You probably don't want to use this, and should instead use the commands listed in the [Movement Commands](#movement-commands) section to interact with the machine.
+Sends a command to the machine, first buffering it in the queue if necessary.

-#### Parameters
+You probably don't want to use this directly, and should instead use the commands listed in the [Movement](#movement) and [Configuration](#configuration) sections to interact with the machine.

-Accepts a single object that will be serialized into G-code.
+**Parameters:** accepts a single object that will be serialized into G-code.
 For example:

 ```js
 {